-OST 080 Keyboarding Literacy 1 2 2
+Class Lab Credit OST 080 Keyboarding Literacy 1 2 2

 This course is designed to develop elementary keyboarding skills.
 Emphasis is placed on mastery of the keyboard.
-Upon completion, students should be able to demonstrate basic proficiency in keyboarding.
+Upon completion, able to demonstrate basic proficiency students should be keyboarding.
 Non-OST majors must demonstrate mastery of the numeric keypad and pass three 3-minute timed writings with at least 20 gross words per minute with no more than three errors; OST majors must pass three 3-minute timed writings with at least 30 gross words per minute with no more than three errors.

-OST 131 Keyboarding 1 2 2
+OST 131 Keyboarding